Flossie Wong-Staal: Achievements

 In 1994, Wong-Staal was named as chairman of UCSD's newly created Center for AIDS Research.
-In that same year, Wong-Staal was elected to the Institute of Medicine of the U.S. National Academies.
+In that same year, Wong-Staal was elected to the Institute of Medicine of the U.S. National Academies, and to Taiwan's Academia Sinica.
+In 1995, Wong-Staal was elected to the board of directors of United Biomedical, Inc. (UBI), where she had previously served as a consultant and scientific advisor.

 In 2002, Wong-Staal retired from UCSD and accepted the title of professor emerita.
 She then joined Immusol, a biopharmaceutical company that she co-founded with her second husband, Jeffrey McKelvy, while she was at UCSD, as chief scientific officer.
 Recognizing the need for improved drugs for hepatitis C (HCV), she transitioned Immusol to an HCV therapeutics focus and renamed it iTherX Pharmaceuticals.

 That same year, Discover named Wong-Staal one of the fifty "most extraordinary women scientists".
 Wong-Staal remained as a research professor of medicine at UCSD until her death on July 8, 2020.

 In 2007, The Daily Telegraph heralded Wong-Staal as #32 of the "Top 100 Living Geniuses".

 For her contributions to science, the Institute for Scientific Information named Wong-Staal "the top woman scientist of the 1980s".
 In 2019, she was inducted into the National Women's Hall of Fame.

+Scientist magazine named her one of the "ten superstars of science" in 1990.
+This was due to her being part of the team that discovered HIV and her effort of successfully cloning the HIV virus which led to its genetic mapping and the ability to screen blood for HIV.

 Personal life

 In 1971, while doing her PhD at the UCLA, she married a fellow student, oncologist Stephen P. Staal.
-The couple had two daughters (Stephanie and Caroline Vega), before divorcing around 1990.
+The couple had two daughters (Stephanie and Vega Staal), before divorcing around 1990.
 Wong-Staal later re-married to neurologist Jeffrey McKelvy, with whom she founded Immusol.
 She had four grandchildren.

-Wong-Staal died on July 8, 2020 at the age of 73, at Jacobs Medical Center in La Jolla, due to complications caused by pneumonia.
+Wong-Staal died on July 8, 2020, at the age of 73, at Jacobs Medical Center in La Jolla, due to complications caused by pneumonia.